 The controlled pay gap is a more focused measurement.
 It looks at similar roles, qualifications, and experience metrics of men and women in a particular industry.
 This gap is often much narrower than the uncontrolled pay gap.
 If pay equity laws are practiced ideally in Canada, the controlled pay gap should be zero.
 However, this is often not the case because of the social biases and barriers discussed earlier.
 The good news is that the gender pay gap in Canada continues to narrow.
 This is an important metric highlighting that legislation can make a difference when it comes to equal pay for work of equal value, meaning it could also influence pay equality.

 In conclusion, while pay equity and pay equality are crucial concepts in achieving fair compensation in the workplace, they have different meanings.

 - Pay equity ensures that workers are paid based on equal work

 - Pay equality focuses on removing barriers by ensuring that all workers are given the opportunity to advance in their careers and compensation levels

 Understanding the differences between these two concepts is essential in creating a more equitable and fair workplace, where workers are compensated based on their job performance, qualifications, and experience rather than their gender, race, or ethnicity.

 Pay Equity Consulting

 Understanding how your company ranks regarding pay equity vs. pay equality can be challenging.
 Indeed, some metrics and data can highlight gaps, but what can be done about them, and how do you prevent them in the future?
 A compensation strategy that addresses these issues is a step in the right direction.
-At True North, we offer pay equity consulting as an opportunity to ensure your company complies with federal laws.
-We can help you navigate the metrics and data and arrive at inclusive practices that keep your employees happy and ensure your peace of mind.
+At True North, we offer pay equity consulting to ensure your company complies with federal laws.
+We can help you navigate the metrics and data and arrive at inclusive practices that keep your employees happy and ensure peace of mind.
 To learn more about this service, reach out to us.